openfoodfacts/off-product-environmental-impact/doc/source/estimating-product-impact.rst

 Product check and preprocessing
 -------------------------------

-Before calculating the impact of a product with :meth:`~impacts_estimation.impact_estimation.ImpactEstimator.estimate_impacts`, the constructor of the :class:`~impacts_estimation.impact_estimation.ImpactEstimator` class does some checks on the product with private methods.
+Before calculating the impact of a product with :meth:`~impacts_estimation.impacts_estimation.ImpactEstimator.estimate_impacts`, the constructor of the :class:`~impacts_estimation.impacts_estimation.ImpactEstimator` class does some checks on the product with private methods.

-* :meth:`~impacts_estimation.impact_estimation.ImpactEstimator._check_ingredients` will perform checks and preprocessing on ingredients such as removing ingredients that are not present in Open Food Facts's ingredients taxonomy or raising an exception if no ingredient have environmental impact values.
+* :meth:`~impacts_estimation.impacts_estimation.ImpactEstimator._check_ingredients` will perform checks and preprocessing on ingredients such as removing ingredients that are not present in Open Food Facts's ingredients taxonomy or raising an exception if no ingredient have environmental impact values.
-* :meth:`~impacts_estimation.impact_estimation.ImpactEstimator._check_defined_percentages` will check the validity of ingredients percentages.
+* :meth:`~impacts_estimation.impacts_estimation.ImpactEstimator._check_defined_percentages` will check the validity of ingredients percentages.
 If an inconsistency is spotted (for example a higher percentage defined for the second ingredient than the first), the defined percentages will not be used and a warning will be added to the result.
-* :meth:`~impacts_estimation.impact_estimation.ImpactEstimator._check_product_water_loss` will check if the product belongs to a category that has a high water loss potential, such as cheese for example.
+* :meth:`~impacts_estimation.impacts_estimation.ImpactEstimator._check_product_water_loss` will check if the product belongs to a category that has a high water loss potential, such as cheese for example.
 In that case, it will adjust the evaporation coefficient accordingly and add a warning to the result.
-* :meth:`~impacts_estimation.impact_estimation.ImpactEstimator._check_fermented_product` will check if the product belongs to a fermented product category or if it contains ingredients that may induce a fermentation.
+* :meth:`~impacts_estimation.impacts_estimation.ImpactEstimator._check_fermented_product` will check if the product belongs to a fermented product category or if it contains ingredients that may induce a fermentation.
 In that case, the hypothesis of conservation of the nutrients during product processing may be false for carbohydrates and sugars.
 These nutriments are then ignored and a warning is added to the result.